Tech-Inspire-SL/TreeventX/FUTURE_PLANS.md

 ## 4. Monie.io Integration Research

 **Monie.io** is a payment gateway developed in Sierra Leone, focusing on facilitating online payments within the region.
-Integrating with Monie.io is a strategic priority for GatherFlow to provide a seamless and localized payment experience.
+Integrating with Monie.io is a strategic priority for TreeventX to provide a seamless and localized payment experience.

 ### Key Features of Monie.io (based on general understanding of local payment gateways):
 *   **Mobile Money Integration:** Likely supports popular mobile money platforms in Sierra Leone (e.g., Orange Money, Africell Money), which are primary transaction methods for many users.